MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/search-box-web-part.md

   - To change how many characters the user must type before query suggestions are shown, edit the number in the **Minimum number of characters** box.

-  - To change how many milliseconds elapse before query suggestions are shown, edit the number in the Su **ggestions delay (in milliseconds)** box.
+  - To change how many milliseconds elapse before query suggestions are shown, edit the number in the **Suggestions delay (in milliseconds)** box.

   - To change how many query suggestions are shown under the text **Are you looking for these again?** in the search results, change the value for **Number of personal favorites**: Personal favorite results are based on search results that the user has clicked before.
 To disable personal favorite results, clear **Show personal favorite results**.